A comparison principle for vector valued minimizers of semilinear elliptic energy, with application to dead cores: Introduction

 (i.e. the minimum $0$ is nondegenerate), and $u\in C^2(\overline{\Omega};\R^m)$ is a smooth solution to $\Delta u (x)=\nabla W(u(x))$ in $\Omega\subset\R^n$, such that $|u|\leq q$ holds in $\Omega$.
 Then, in view of the inequality

 the maximum principle implies that

 where $\Phi:\Omega\to \R$ is the solution of the problem\footnote{We refer again to \cite[Appendix A]{book} for the decay properties of $\Phi$.}

-On the other hand, we would also like to recall a classical result (cf. \cite[Theorem 7.2.]{pucci1}), on the existence of \emph{dead core solutions}\footnote{The investigation of dead cores was initiated in \cite{bandle} (cf. also \cite{sperb}).} in the scalar case.
+On the other hand, we would also like to recall a classical result (cf. \cite[Theorem 7.2]{pucci1}), on the existence of \emph{dead core solutions} in the scalar case.
 Let $W\in C^1([0,q];\R)$ be a potential defined on the interval $[0,q]$, and assume also that

 Then, in every ball $B_R:=\{x \in \R^n: |x|<R\}$, the equation

 admits a nonnegative \emph{dead core solution}, that is, a solution of \eqref{sca} satisfying